 Cruise companies always recommend that travelers arrive in the departure city the day before a cruise for exactly this reason.
 But even on the day before the cruise, not all flights are equal.
 If possible, book morning flights.
 When delays do happen, they create a domino effect that causes later flights to be pushed back or canceled altogether.
 By the time a late afternoon or evening flight is delayed or canceled, few other options are available.
 At least when a morning flight is canceled, you have all day to try to find another way to the destination.

 Some cruise lines offer flight services that include late-arrival protection.
 Carriers including Princess and Cunard have these programs.
-Book the cruise and flight together and the company will guarantee that it will get you to your cruise, even if that means flying you to a port city to meet the ship partway through its voyage.
+Book the cruise and flight together and the company will guarantee that it will get you to your cruise, even if that means flying you to a port city to meet the ship partway through its voyage so you can catch up with them.

-Especially for winter cruises, when weather wreaks havoc on many parts of the U.S., consider buying trip insurance.
-What's included varies by company, but insurance may cover the costs associated with flying to meet the ship at its next port of call.
-When meeting the ship isn't possible, having insurance gets you a refund.
+Especially for winter cruises, when severe weather wreaks havoc on many parts of the U.S., (especially if your cruise port is in a location like Alaska or New York, and not one like Miami, Fort Lauderdale, or Orlando, Florida) consider the option to buy travel insurance.
+What's included in the travel insurance policy varies by insurance company, but insurance may cover the costs associated with flying to meet the ship at its next port of call.
+When meeting the ship isn't possible, having insurance gets you a refund or reimbursement, sometimes in the case of future cruise credit or vouchers so you can rebook.
 Knowing that you'll get your money back should soften the disappointment that comes with missing a cruise.